EVORA-project/evora-ontology/models/docs/partIdentification.md

 # Slot: Part identification (partIdentification)

-_A short designation of this recombinant part of the related biological material_
+_A short designation of this recombinant part of the related biological material._